CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * Raw or pre-processed
 * User experience and knowledge
     * RADAR/LiDAR require solid background knowledge for processing and interpretation
     * Optical data is more easily interpreted and processed (and more pre-processed data is available)

 ### Where do I find the data?

-The best place to get the data from depends on your needs: Do you want to download the data into your own processing environment or do you need a processing environment close to the data?
+The best place to get the data depends on your needs: Do you want to download the data into your own processing environment or do you need a processing environment close to the data?
 The answer depends on what you want to do with the data and where it is located.

 Below is a (uncomplete) set of services, that provide download or download and processing (marked with *) capabilities: